kism/flask-boilerplate/README.md

 python create_my_new_project.py
 ```

+`create_my_new_project.py` Doesn't require any pip packages and can be run with your operating systems default python.

 This will create the new project directory in the parent directory, with the new name.

-At the end of the script it will give you some instructions to use poetry, and grab the css.
+At the end of the script it will give you some instructions to use poetry, and grab the my css.

 ## TODO